akonverma97/configure-mysqlworkbeanch/README.md

 then click to ssh key file
 ```
-## go to your .ssh file and add your key
+## Go to your .ssh file and add your key

 ![This is an image](https://raw.githubusercontent.com/akonverma97/configure-mysqlworkbeanch/main/7.png)